 With all of the tasks that go into keeping a home, yard care can seem overwhelming.
-At Simple Lawn Solutions, we want to simplify everything for you, including the types of flowers and grasses you choose for your yard.
 Building a low-maintenance yard frees you up to spend more time enjoying the space instead of working in it.

 The types of flowers and grass you choose will decide whether you have a yard that requires a lot of upkeep or a low-maintenance one that allows you to enjoy it more.

 Before you begin planting flowers or laying down new grass, there are a few things to consider that will help you decide if these new additions to your yard will be the right fit